 Question: Can I Take Photos in the Street in London?

-Answer: There has been a lot in the news about photographers being hassled for taking photos in the streets (see I'm a Photographer, Not a Terrorist) but I'll be honest with you, I'm out around London every week with an SLR and a camera-phone and no-one has ever stopped me.
-I always respect passers-by privacy as I know I don't want to be snapped in the street and then find the photo accompanying an article about people looking miserable in the rain, or the like.
+Answer: There has been a lot in the news about photographers being hassled for taking photos in the streets (see I'm a Photographer, Not a Terrorist) but we'll be honest with you, we're out around London every week with an SLR and a camera phone and no-one has ever stopped us.
+We always respect peoples privacy as we know we don't want to be snapped in the street and then find the photo accompanying an article about people looking miserable in the rain, or the like.

 As a general rule, if you want to take a photo of a person then ask first.
 Police usually oblige for snaps but when working in some situations they may have to say no. Speaking to the prospective subject of your photo can get a different reaction to the relaxed shot you may be hoping for but once you have asked you can always take another shot later which is less 'staged'.

-I hope this helps and I hope you have a wonderful time in London.
-Do submit your favorite photo of London after your trip.
+We hope this helps and we hope you have a wonderful time in London.